Instamojo/instamojo-php-api-wrapper/README.md

 $response = $api->getRefunds(50, 1);
 ```

+## Development & Testing

+We support two environments for integration, **Sandbox** and **Production**.

+> For all the testing and development purposes, please use sandbox.
+> You can get testing credentials from sandbox dashboard.
+Additionally, you need to pass "sandbox: true".
+See "Initialization" for more information.

 ## <a name="faqs"> Common FAQ's

 * <a href="https://support.instamojo.com/hc/en-us/articles/212214265-How-do-I-get-my-Client-ID-and-Client-Secret-"> How to get your client Id and Client secret </a>

+## Security

+If you discover any security related issues, please email to [support@instamojo.com](mailto:support@instamojo.com)  instead of using the issue tracker.

+## License

+The MIT License.
+Please see  [License File](https://github.com/Instamojo/instamojo-nodejs/blob/master/LICENSE.md)  for more information.
+Copyright © 2020  [Instamojo](https://www.instamojo.com/)